 After enabling antiwindup circuitry, run the simulation again to see whether controller performance is acceptable.

 If the loop response is still unacceptable, try slowing the response of the PID controller.
 To do so, reduce the response time or the bandwidth in the PID Tuner.
 See Refine the Design.

-If you still cannot find an acceptable controller with antiwindup circuitry enabled in the PID Controller block, consider using a more complex controller.
-See Design and Analysis of Control Systems.
+If you still cannot get acceptable performance with PID control, consider using a more complex controller.
+See Control System Designer.